MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ## Options for capturing steps

 During recording, you can manually insert special steps by right clicking a page control and select an appropriate option.
-These are explained below.
+These are explained in the following sections.

 ### Copy to and paste from clipboard